The following are documents that CEDAR has been involved in that support effective evaluation of public health intervention and evaluation:

 - A translational framework for public health research.
 BMC Public Health 2009, 9:116.
 This model, which describes the translational process in public health, is considerably more complex than those typically applied to healthcare research translation, as it takes account of the many and varied interactions across different academic, practical, political, social, economic, and cultural sectors.
 The work of CEDAR is closely informed by this framework.

-- NICE Public Health guidance – recommendations for populations and individuals on activities, policies and strategies that can help prevent disease or improve health.
+- NICE guidance – recommendations for populations and individuals on activities, policies and strategies that can help prevent disease or improve health.

-- Public Health England Data and Knowledge Gateway – a single point of access to data and analysis tools from across Public Health England
+- PHE data and analysis tools – a single point of access to data and analysis tools from across Public Health England

 - NHS Choices Behind the Headlines – a guide to science in the news, which often includes diet and activity topics.